dbpedia-spotlight/lucene-quickstarter/README.md

 Supported Extraction Framework versions
 ===================
 All the scripts supports Extraction Framework 3.9.
 We found that new versions have a new folder structure (with slightly modification).

-Don't be sad.
+Hey, Don't be sad!
 In a few days we will have done for the new releases.